github/docs/content/actions/reference/events-that-trigger-workflows.md

     types: [created, deleted]
 ```

-The `issue_comment` event occurs for both, comments on issues as well as pull requests.
-To run jobs only in one of the cases, you can check the event payload for the `issue.pull_request` attribute and use it as condition to skip jobs.
+The `issue_comment` event occurs for comments on both issues and pull requests.
+To determine whether the `issue_comment` event was triggered from an issue or pull request, you can check the event payload for the `issue.pull_request` property and use it as a condition to skip a job.

+For example, you can choose to run the `pr_commented` job when comments are added to a pull request or the `issue_commented` job when comments are added to an issue.

 ```yaml
 on: issue_comment